moengage/PodSpecs/README.md

 source 'https://github.com/CocoaPods/Specs.git'
 ```

-**Note:** When using private specs repositories, you must explicitly include the public CocoaPods specs repository as well.
+**Note:** When using specs repositories, you must explicitly include the public CocoaPods specs repository as well.

 ## Using MoEngage Pods